Policies

 Child Protection

-All children have a right to be safe and protected from harm.
+All children and young people are valued and respected and have a right to be safe and protected from harm or risk of harm.

 Definition